solidusio-contrib/solidus_klarna_payments/README.md

 ![Configuration](docs/configuration2.png)

-*Note*: After you ran `klarna_gateway:install` the initializer in `config/initializers/klarna_gateway.rb` allows some configuration.
+*Note*: After you ran `solidus_klarna_payments:install` the initializer in `config/initializers/solidus_klarna_payments.rb` allows some configuration.
 It's usually not necessary to touch the file unless you're sure what you're doing.

 ## Technical information